knowitall/ollie/README.md

 project.
 The source for for `ollie-app` is an excellent example of a project using `ollie-core` as a dependency.  `ollie-app` supplies a parser from [nlptools](https://github.com/knowitall/nlptools).

+## Concurrency

+When operating at web scale, parallelism is essential.
+While the base Ollie extractor is immutable and thread safe, the parser may not be thread safe.
+I do not know whether Malt parser is thread safe.

 ## Contact